miso-lims/miso-lims/docs/user_manual/boxes.md

 If there are any errors with the scan, the scan will need to be retried until there are no errors.
 Possible sources of error are:
- * the scanning software is not open
+ * The scanning software is not open
     * This will cause a "could not find the scanner" error message.
 Open the scanner software on the computer and rescan.
- * a "No Read" scan result for a tube
+ * A "No Read" scan result for a tube
     * This is often caused by dust on the scanner surface or frost on the tubes.
 Clean the scanner surface and/or tube bottoms and rescan.
- * a barcode is scanned which is not associated with an item in MISO
+ * A barcode is scanned which is not associated with an item in MISO
     * Ensure that the tube barcode is correctly associated with an item in MISO.
- * the network is down or MISO cannot connect to the scanner
+ * The network is down or MISO cannot connect to the scanner
     * Fix these problems first, then rescan.

 {% include userman-toplink.md %}